iionly/extended_tinymce/README.md

 Description
 -----------

-An extended tinymce plugin based on the jquery version 4.1.10 of the TinyMCE editor.
-This release of the Extended Tinymce plugin is for Elgg 1.9 - 1.11 only.
+An extended tinymce plugin based on the jquery version 4.2.5 of the TinyMCE editor.
+This release of the Extended Tinymce plugin is for Elgg 1.9 - 1.12 and for Elgg 2.X.

 For backward compatibility with version 3 of the editor the folder mod/extended_tinymce/vendor/tinymce/jscripts/tiny_mce/plugins/emotions/img contains the emoticons images at the location where they were available before.